 The SLS is assessed on a pass / fail basis.
-The marker is looking for evidence of self reflection, they are not assessing the nature of the experience.
+The marker is looking for evidence of self reflection, they are not assessing the nature of the experience, the content of the mentor meetings

 The SLS has an overall word count of 2,000 words.
 You should be looking to divide this roughly between the two questions.